hugsy/gef/docs/commands/pie.md

 ### `pie info` command ###

-Since a PIE breakpoint is not a real breakpoint, this command provide a way to observe the state of all PIE breakpoints.
+Since a PIE breakpoint is not a real breakpoint, this command provides a way to observe the state of all PIE breakpoints.

 This works just like `info breakpoint` in gdb.